-The word “underwear” is a mass noun that takes singular agreement (“your underwear is showing”) but there are a cluster of pluralia tantum underwear words.
+The word underwear is a mass noun that takes singular agreement (“your underwear is showing”) but there are a cluster of pluralia tantum underwear words.
 In addition to panties, we have drawers, boxers, briefs, and tighty whities.
-Interestingly, the thong is singular (perhaps because leg enclosure has little to do with it?), and so is the bra (though it shares the shape characteristics of glasses and goggles).
+Interestingly, thong is singular (perhaps because leg enclosure has little to do with it?), and so is bra (though it shares the shape characteristics of glasses and goggles).

 Pluralia tantum are often objects that involve some kind of connected pairing of two identical things, but they can also be terms for large collections of dissimilar things.
-Clothes, for example, can be shirts, pants, skirts, jackets, or underwear.
-Manners can be ways of talking, eating, or greeting.
-Pyjamas are the top and bottom taken together.
+Clothes, for example, can be shirts, pants, skirts, jackets, or underwear (we never say clothe to mean a singular item of clothing).
+Similarly, manners can be ways of talking, eating, or greeting.

 There are also a few pluralia tantum having to do with mood or feelings.
 You can have the blues or be in the doldrums, but not have a blue or be in a doldrum.
 Likewise, jitters, willies, and heebie-jeebies always come in groups.